 - a.
-The first comprehensive review for a new dean will happen in their third year, and for continuing deans, it will occur every five years thereafter.
-(All deans at the time of approval of this policy will be classified as continuing deans up for review in their fifth year.) - b.
-In September of the review year, the provost will meet with the dean to inform them about the upcoming review and address any questions they may have regarding the process. - c.
-The review shall be concluded in an academic year, starting with the provost's charge letter to the review committee by October 1, the committee submitting its report by March 1, and ending with the provost's decision for reappointment by June 30.
+The first comprehensive review for a new director will happen in their third year, and for continuing director, it will occur every five years thereafter.
+(The director at the time of approval of this policy will be classified as continuing director up for review in their fifth year.) - b.
+In September of the review year, the provost will meet with the director to inform the director about the upcoming review and address any questions they may have regarding the process. - c.
+The review shall be concluded in an academic year, starting with the provost's charge letter to the review committee by October 1, the committee submitting its

-d.
-Deans who have informed the provost in writing of their intent to retire, resign, or return to a faculty position within one year of the scheduled review will not undergo review.
+- report by March 1, and ending with the provost's decision for reappointment by June 30. - d.
+If the director informs the provost in writing of their intent to retire, resign, or return to a faculty position within one year of the scheduled review, they will not undergo review.